Skip to main content

 # The coordinator will automatically delegate to appropriate agents

-result = await coordinator.go(thread)
+result = await coordinator.run(thread)

 # Print the coordinated response